 I’ve got you covered…seriously.

-I think you’re unique and I can help you express your handmade hat-self by helping you get comfortable with the right hat size, the right hat colors and the right hat style custom made just for you!
+You’re unique and I can help you express your handmade hat-self by helping you get comfortable with the right hat size, the right hat colors and the right hat style custom made just for you!

 okay, let’s get back to your handmade hat and your hair!